Index Fund Investing for Beginners: Your Complete Guide to Getting Started

 - Best for: Stability and income

-Step 1: Choose Your Account Type
+Step 1: Choose your account type

-Step 2: Pick a Brokerage
+Step 2: Pick a brokerage

-Step 3: Choose Your Index Fund
+Step 3: Choose your fund

 - 80% Total Stock Market Index (for growth)